26th September 2018

 ACV listings are just one of several risks or potential impediments to development to which uncontrolled open land is vulnerable.
 Others include town and village green registrations , trespass, adverse possession and the establishment of new public rights of way.
 In the majority of cases, landowners/developers will be able to take some very straightforward, pre-emptive steps to guard against these risks.
 However the most appropriate solution will differ on a case-by-case basis, depending on a variety of factors including the characteristics of the land itself and the landowner/developer’s plans.

-Please contact Erin Keating if you would like any strategic advice or assistance in relation to open land risk management, or if any ACV, TVG or other application is already threatening proposed development on your land.
+Please contact our Banking Litigation team if you would like any strategic advice or assistance in relation to open land risk management, or if any ACV, TVG or other application is already threatening proposed development on your land.